What are the Indices of Multiple Deprivation

 The Indices of Multiple Deprivation are the most comprehensive statistical measures of relative deprivation covering the whole of England.
 The concept of deprivation is a wide one covering a broad range of issues not just financial and takes account of areas including poor housing, homelessness, low attainment and skill levels, lack of employment and worklessness, poor health and high levels of mortality and the inability to easily access key facilities.
 The Indices are released on an ad-hoc basis by the Department for Communities and Local Government.
-The latest release, analysed here, replaces the 2010 version.
+The latest release (IMD, 2019), analysed here, replaces the 2015 version.

-The Indices measure deprivation at a small area level and provide a relative picture of deprivation across the whole of the country.
+The Indices measure deprivation at a small area (or neighbourhood) level and provide a relative picture of deprivation across the whole of the country.
 There are 7 distinct aspects of deprivation measured called ‘domains’.

 - Income deprivation